Kahil El'Zabar

 Kahil El'Zabar (born Clifton Blackburn; November 11, 1953) is an American jazz multi-instrumentalist (mainly a percussionist) and composer.
 He regularly records for Delmark Records.

 Life and work

-El'Zabar was born in Chicago, Illinois.
-He attended Lake Forest College and joined the Association for the Advancement of Creative Musicians (AACM) in the early 1970s, and became its chairman in 1975.
+El'Zabar was born Clifton Blackburn in Chicago, Illinois.
+His father was a police officer and amateur drummer, who bought his four-year-old son a drum set.
+At 16, El'Zabar began playing professionally with saxophnist Gene Ammons, who also lived in the Chatham neighborhood.
+He was also captain of his high school basketball team.
+He attended Lake Forest College and joined the Association for the Advancement of Creative Musicians (AACM) in the early 1970s, and became its chairman in 1975 at the age of 22, serving in that role until 1981.
 During the 1970s, he formed the musical groups Ritual Trio and the Ethnic Heritage Ensemble, both of which remain active.
-Musicians with whom Kahil EL'Zabar has collaborated include Cannonball Adderley, Billy Bang, Dizzy Gillespie, David Murray, Pharoah Sanders, Paul Simon, Nina Simone, and Stevie Wonder.
+Musicians with whom Kahil EL'Zabar has collaborated include Cannonball Adderley, Billy Bang, Dizzy Gillespie, David Murray (who he first met on a Chicago basketball court), Pharoah Sanders, Paul Simon, Nina Simone, and Stevie Wonder.

 In 2017 the film Be Known - The Mystery of Kahil El Zabar by filmmaker Dwayne Johnson-Cochran was released.
 The documentary follows El' Zabar and band on their 2007 Black History Month tour.

+Honors

+In 2006, El'Zabar was named Chicagoan of the Year.
+In 2014, El'Zabar was knighted by France's Council General, receiving the Chevalier Medal of Letters for his contribution to arts internationally.
+He has sat on advisory boards of the National Endowment of the Arts, the Lila Wallace Reader's Digest Fund, and was appointed by President Bill Clinton to the National Taskforce on Arts Presenting in Education.